 Once inside the human, the larvae begin to mature into adults.
 Adults then produce millions of tiny worms, called microfilaria, which migrate throughout the body.
 River blindness often causes severe itching of the skin, and if left untreated, it may lead to blindness.

 River blindness is considered an epidemic in more than 25 countries across the central part of Africa.
-Researchers estimate that about 18 million people are infected with river blindness each year worldwide.
-Of those infected, an estimated 6.5 million suffer from severe itching or dermatitis, 770,000 suffer serious visual impairment, and 270,000 are blind.
+According to the World Health Organizations' export committee on river blindness, about 18 million people are infected with the parasite each year worldwide.
+Of those infected, an estimated 6.5 million suffer from severe itching or dermatitis, 500,000 suffer serious visual impairment, and 270,000 are blind.

 Scabies: Scabies is a contagious skin disease that is caused by microscopic mites that live three to four weeks in a person's skin.
 The female mite burrows into skin surface to lay her eggs.
 These eggs cause an inflammatory response in the host that causes itching, redness, and mild swelling.